jonatas/blog-sniffer/README.md

 ```

 It will sniff all websites over [lib/blog/target_sites](lib/blog/target_sites.rb) that is fetching everything
 from this [repo](https://github.com/kilimchoi/engineering-blogs).
-To run over all repo list it took over 24 hours to me.
+To run over all repo list it took ~19 hours to me.
 Around 200k pages.

 You can open and run parallel process and it will keep expanding and fetching
 more URLs.
 The modem of my house got stuck after hours parallelizing 10 process,